Didgitaldoo/didgitaldoo.github.io/_posts/2025-04-19-didge2blender-create-stl-from-didgelab.md

 ---
 layout: default
-title: Didge2Blender: Create STL files from Didgelab for 3d printing
+title: Didge2Blender - Create STL files from Didgelab for 3d printing
 date: 2025-04-19
+summary: This script helps you create a Blender mesh from your Didgelab didgeridoo shape.
+Then, you can export the Blender mesh to STL for 3d printing.
 ---

 # Didge2Blender: Create STL files from Didgelab for 3d printing